pixeljellyfish/pixeljellyfish/README.md

   - [c0mebackf0lders](https://github.com/devpixel12/c0mebackF0lders) (A Tweak to Prevent iOS from Deleting Folders )
   - [capsule](http://web.capsule.live/) (A Modern Package Manager design for ios 13 and up created in SwiftUI)
   - [cydia repo](https://github.com/devpixel12/repo) (A cydai where i host  all my tweak that are in beta)
-  - [pixeljellyfish.xyz](https://github.com/devpixel12/pixeljellyfish.xyz) (my own website that is open source to help other better understand html and css)
+  - [pixeljellyfish.xyz](https://github.com/devpixel12/pixeljellyfish.xyz) (my own website that is open source to help others better understand html and css)

 ## my top programme language: